Jean Chrétien

-Chrétien became prime minister at a time when Canada was on the brink of a debt crisis as a result of the country's chronic budget deficit.
-Adopting a centrist Third Way economic philosophy, his government introduced a series of austerity budgets which drastically cut spending and reformed various programs, resulting in a budget surplus in 1997 (Canada's first in nearly 30 years).
-The latter half of Chrétien's tenure saw consecutive budget surpluses which were primarily used to fund tax cuts and pay down government debt.
+Chrétien became prime minister as Canada was on the brink of a debt crisis due to the country's unsustainable budget deficit.
+Adhering to a centrist Third Way approach, his government produced a series of austerity budgets which sharply reduced spending and reformed various programs, resulting in a budget surplus in 1997—Canada's first in nearly three decades.
+The latter half of Chrétien's tenure recorded consecutive budget surpluses which were primarily used to fund tax cuts and pay down government debt.
 In national unity issues, Chrétien strongly opposed the Quebec sovereignty movement and led the federalist campaign to a narrow victory in the 1995 Quebec referendum.
-He subsequently implemented a sponsorship program to promote Canada in Quebec and pioneered the Clarity Act which set conditions for any future referendum on secession.
-Chrétien's government also advanced several environmental laws, including an updated Environmental Protection Act and the Species at Risk Act, and established the long-gun registry, privatized the Canadian National Railway, and introduced the harmonized sales tax (HST).
-It later oversaw Operation Yellow Ribbon in response to the September 11 attacks, enacted the Youth Criminal Justice Act, and laid the legislative groundwork to legalize same-sex marriage.
-In foreign policy, Chrétien's government signed the Kyoto Protocol on climate change and spearheaded the Ottawa Treaty on eliminating anti-personnel landmines.
-He ordered military intervention during the NATO bombing of Yugoslavia and the War in Afghanistan, and opposed participation in the Iraq War.
+He then launched a federal sponsorship program to promote Canada in Quebec and pioneered the Clarity Act, which established the conditions for future referendums on secession.
+Chrétien also enacted environmental legislation, including an updated Environmental Protection Act and the Species at Risk Act.
+He created the long-gun registry, privatized the Canadian National Railway, and introduced the harmonized sales tax (HST).
+After his election victory in 2000, he oversaw Operation Yellow Ribbon in response to the 9/11 terrorist attacks, enacted the Youth Criminal Justice Act, and laid the groundwork for the legalization of same-sex marriage.
+In foreign policy, Chrétien's government signed the Kyoto Protocol on climate change and spearheaded the Ottawa Treaty, which aimed to ban anti-personnel landmines worldwide.
+He authorized military intervention during the NATO bombing of Yugoslavia and the War in Afghanistan, and opposed participation in the Iraq War.